What Is Cervical Cerclage?

 You can take acetaminophen for pain

 If you had the surgery because you have a history of cerclage or if your cervix has already started to open, you might need to stay in the hospital for a while.
 You may need to visit your doctor every 1 to 2 weeks to check your cervix until your baby comes.
-Ask your doctor how much you can safely move and exercise and when you can have sex.

 If you deliver by cesarean section and hope to have more children, you may be able to keep the cervical stitches in place.
 But that could make it more difficult for you to get pregnant again.
 Talk to your doctor about it.